 The Aide carries Marina up the stairs of the grand hall of the conservatory.
 Dmitri follows, lags behind and eventually sits down halfway up the stairs to catch his breath.

-Dmitri takes in the plush and ornate decor of the conservatory.
+Dmitri looks at the plush and ornate decor of the conservatory.
 He shakes his head.

+INT.
+BALLROOM-MUSIC CONSERVATORY - MOMENTS LATER

 As the Aide comes into the room carrying Marina, Shostakovich shuffles across the room toward them.

 There is little in the ballroom now.
-Just a sofa and a grand piano in the center.
-Shostakovich greets her, "Marina?
+Just the sofa and a grand piano in the center.

+Marina?
 You must be Marina.
-Where is young Dmitri?"
-"He's coming," the Aide tells him.
+Where is young Dmitri?

+He's coming.

-The Aide sets Marina down onto a velvet sofa that has been pulled into the center of the large opulent ballroom.
-She gushes, "I'm so honored to be here.
-I met you before, when you spoke at the Radio House."
-"Did you?"
+The Aide sets Marina down delicately onto a velvet sofa that has been pulled into the center of the large opulent ballroom.

+MARINA I'm so honored to be here.
+I met you before, when you spoke at the Radio House.

+Did you?

 She now bears no resemblance to the Marina of only a few months ago.
 He sits next to her on the sofa.
-He speaks quietly, with not much vibrancy behind it.
-"Dmitri tells me you're quite a fan of mine."
-"Oh yes.
+He speaks quietly, with not much vibrance behind it.

+SHOSTAKOVICH (CONT'D) Dmitri tells me you're quite a fan of mine.

+MARINA Oh yes.
 I think your music is magical.
-You're just -" "Please.
+You're just-

+SHOSTAKOVICH Now, now.
 Don't embarrass me.
-An artist's ego can be fragile."
+An artist's ego can be fragile.

 She smiles at him.

-He says, "Dmitri can be a pretty persuasive young man.
-I was set to return to Moscow tonight, hours ago."
+SHOSTAKOVICH (CONT'D) Dmitri can be a pretty persuasive young man.
+I was set to return to Moscow tonight, hours ago.

 Marina looks concerned.

-"I'm sorry.
-He didn't tell me."
-"No, don't worry about it.
-I agreed to stay as long as it took you to arrive."
+Oh, I'm sorry.
+He didn't tell me.

+SHOSTAKOVICH No, don't worry about it.
+I agreed to stay as long as it took you to arrive.

 She seems surprised by his flexibility.

+Oh?

-"Oh?"
-"Your Dmitri must think very highly of you.
+SHOSTAKOVICH Your Dmitri must think very highly of you.
 He said you were a woman of passion and poetry.
-A lover of music."
+A lover of music.

 She blushes at hearing Dmitri's feelings for her.

-He continues, "I wouldn't stay and perform my Seventh for just anyone.
-But he convinced me."
-She's delighted.
+SHOSTAKOVICH (CONT'D) I wouldn't stay and perform my Seventh for just anyone.
+But he convinced me.

+She is delighted.
 The Aide goes to the piano and pulls out the bench, straightens the sheet music.

+Your Seventh?

-"Your Seventh?"
-Marina asks, in awe.
-"Of course.
-What did you think you were here for?"
-"Why, just to meet you again, to have the chance to talk to you."
-"I'm not much of a talker.
-I'm a musician."
+SHOSTAKOVICH Of course.
+What did you think you were here for?

+Why just to meet you again, to have the chance to talk to you.

+SHOSTAKOVICH I'm not much of a talker.
+I'm a musician.

 Shostakovich goes to the piano and sits down.

-She beams, barely able to contain herself.
+She is beaming now, barely able to contain herself.
 She whispers breathlessly to herself.

-"The Seventh!"
+The Seventh!

-Dmitri finally catches up and drags himself to the sofa, collapses next to Marina.
+Dmitri finally catches up and drags himself to the sofa, and collapses next to Marina.
 She pays no attention to his fragile state and hugs him enthusiastically.

+Oh Dmitri!

-"Oh, Dmitri!"
-He returns the embrace, smiles as she clings to him.
+He returns the embrace and smiles as she clings to him.